Adam Anders: Glee and other projects

-During his time on Glee, Anders also launched his Los Angeles-based record label, Deep Well Records.
+During his time on Glee, Anders also launched his Los Angeles–based record label, Deep Well Records.
 The first artist signed to his label was singer/songwriter/actor Shane Harper, whose self-titled debut album was released on February 14, 2012 and included the Anders-produced first single entitled, "One Step Closer".
 In 2012, Anders produced music for motion pictures including New Year's Eve and Rock of Ages, as well as producing CeeLo Green's album CeeLo's Magic Moment, writing "All I Need is Love".

-2014-present
+Since 2014

 Following his time on Glee, Anders moved onto working with FX's horror television series American Horror Story.
 In 2015, he was a music producer for the Disney movie, Descendants.
 The album went #1 on iTunes and included an original song by Anders and his team.

 In addition, he runs Anders Media, Inc., a production company that specializes in developing original music-driven content for major film studios and TV networks.
 Anders recently moved his label Deep Well Records to the Capitol Music Group, and is a consultant for Virgin Records.

 In October 2015, Anders co-produced "Hollow" by Tori Kelly, which was the featured single on her deluxe edition album, Unbreakable Smile.
 The song was co-written by several songwriters signed to the Anders-owned publishing company of the same brand, Deep Well Music Publishing.